Vector theory of gravity: Universe without black holes and solution of dark energy problem: Summary

 The present theory, if confirmed, can also lead to a break through in the problem of dark matter.
 Namely, the theory predicts that likely the supermassive compact objects at galactic centers have non baryonic origin and, thus, yet undiscovered dark matter particle is a likely ingredient of their composition.
 As a result, observations of such objects can allow us to predict the nature of dark matter.
 In the previous paper \cite{Svid07} we showed that properties of compact objects at galactic centers can be explained quantitatively assuming they are made of dark matter axions and the axion mass is about $0.6$ meV.
 Analysis of Ref. \cite{Svid07} was based on the exponential metric (\ref{s10}) for the static gravitational field rather than general relativity.
 The present theory of gravity justifies our previous use of the exponential metric.

 The vector theory of gravity can be tested in several ways.
 For example, one can examine gravity beyond the post-Newtonian limit in the solar system by improving the accuracy of Shapiro time delay experiment (time delay of a radar signal traveling near the Sun), or improving precision of the light deflection measurements by placing an optical interferometer with microarcsecond resolution into Earth orbit \cite{Reas88}.
 Vector gravity differs from general relativity in the post-post-Newtonian regime which has not been accurately tested to date.

 Future detection of gravitational waves from binary mergers with improved sensitivity or detection of merger events with louder signals might be able to constrain the higher-order post-Newtonian parameters with a reasonable accuracy \cite{Abbo16c}.
-One can also test the vector theory of gravity by measuring polarization of gravitational waves which differs from those in general relativity\footnote{ One should mention, however, that both in vector gravity and general relativity the polarization of gravitational waves emitted by orbiting binary systems is transverse.}.
-Such measurement can be performed by detecting a signal from the same event by several LIGO-like interferometers \cite{Abbo16b}.
+One can also test the vector theory of gravity by measuring propagation direction of gravitational waves relative to the interferometer arms (see Sec. \ref{gwave}).
+Such measurement can be performed by detecting a signal from the same event by several LIGO-like interferometers \cite{Abbo16b} and is able to distinguish between vector gravity and general relativity (see Fig. \ref{Arms} and Section \ref{GWtest} ).

 Another possibility is to resolve the supermassive object at the center of our Galaxy with the Event Horizon Telescope.
 If general relativity is correct we must see a steady shadow from a black hole.
 If the present theory is right then shadow might appear and disappear periodically with a period of about $20$ min as we predicted in \cite{Svid07}.
 Observation of such oscillations will also provide evidence for dark matter axion with mass in meV range.

+Finally, we want to emphasize that vector gravity and general relativity are constructed in a unique way and have no adjustable parameters.
+Thus, both theories make fixed predictions and every new test of the theory is potentially a deadly test.
+A verified discrepancy between observation and prediction would kill the theory.